userradu/cheatsheet/git/README.md

 | Action | Command |
 | ------ | ------- |
-| Get the latest updates but don't integrate them | `git fetch --all`
+| Get the latest updates from origin but don't integrate them | `git fetch`
+| Delete refs to branches that don't exist on the remote | `git remote prune origin`
+| Before fetching, remove any refs that no longer exist on the remote | `git fetch --prune` or `git fetch -p`
 | Get the latest updates of the current branch and integrate them | `git pull <remote> <branch>` <br/> <br/> `git pull` (if tracking is set)
 | Display a tree of commits | `git log --graph --all --decorate --oneline`